 I publish this blog post one day after Passover.
 Passover is a prime marker of the year for me, the unofficial beginning of spring, even though it’s -20°C with the wind chill this morning.
 Passover is a Jewish celebration centered on liberation from slavery.
-This winter, some Montrealers have felt as if they were imprisoned; it's been a tough slog for many—more difficult than some than others—with long periods of extreme cold, icy road conditions, and a darkness exacerbated by a frozen wasteland of impassable streets and sidewalks.
+This winter, some Montrealers have felt as if they were imprisoned; it's been a tough slog for many—more difficult for some than for others—with long periods of extreme cold, icy road conditions, and a darkness exacerbated by a frozen wasteland of impassable streets and sidewalks.
 This winter began early and is ending late.

 I can handle snow, cold and an extra hour of darkness or two, but icy sidewalks and winter driving can be a deterrent when it comes to optional outings.
 In the winter, I bundle up when venturing outdoors and wear cozy sweaters and slippers at home.
 When out in the evening, I enjoy looking through house windows to see how others decorate and live.